 The external environment will continually impact on Broken Hill's capacity to deliver on our agreed objectives.
-There is a complex global economic environment with significant uncertainty around the outlook for interest rates, labour shortages, and global political risk - particularly in the USA - which will influence the success of growing the economy.
+There is a complex global economic environment with significant uncertainty around the outlook for interest rates, labour shortages, global political risk and the path of Covid-19 which will influence the success of growing the economy.

-Increases in the prices of food, energy, commodity fluctuations, and international tariffs threaten to weaken global supply chains.
+Increases in the prices of food, energy, and metals and exacerbating supply chain disruption, threaten to weaken global supply chains.
 Climate change may also increase commodity price volatility.
-However, while the current global economic trends have, and will continue to cause disruption to the National and local economy, Broken Hill's economic outlook is strong, with the investment from new mining ventures in Far West NSW representing a positive impact on the Far West NSW economy.
-Potentially, there are 3,000 jobs being created across five projects in the next decade with mining and renewable energy companies committed to employing a residential workforce.
+However, while the current global economic trends have, and will continue to cause disruption to the National and local economy, Broken Hill's economic outlook is strong, with the investment from new mining ventures in Far West NSW representing a \$2.8bn potential impact on the Far West

+NSW economy.
+Potentially, there are 3,000 jobs being created across five projects in the next three to five years with mining companies committed to employing a residential workforce.